 I inhale a deep breath and feel my shoulders soften, while the aroma opens my eyes and I suddenly ‘see’ this thing differently: a gift of Earth and a storehouse of life, cleverly disguised as a humble potato.

 In all that I’ve gathered over the years, I have about ten favorite tools in my kitchen, each one special to me in a unique way and most of them carrying a story.
-My French peeler is one of them.
-One Saturday while living in Paris on the Left Bank, I journeyed to the famous culinary supply store, E. Dehillerin, near Les Halles, in search of a few good tools to supplement my growing baterie de cuisine.
-Along with a fish turner and a whisk with an artistically painted grip, one of my purchases that day was the French peeler with a nice wood handle (to replace the functional but aesthetically numb, blue plastic handled one that students receive in their knife kit at Le Cordon Bleu).
+The French peeler is one of them.
+One Saturday while living in Paris on the Left Bank, I journeyed to the famous culinary supply store, E. Dehillerin, near Les Halles, in search of a few good tools to supplement my growing batterie de cuisine.
+Along with a fish turner and a whisk with an artistically painted grip, one of my purchases that day was the French peeler with a nice wood handle (to replace the functional but aesthetically numb, blue plastic-handled one that students receive in their knife kit at Le Cordon Bleu).
 The rosewood colored finish of the handle is now rubbed from a dozen years of being gripped in my palm, which somehow makes me love this little gadget all the more.
-Handmade, a bit worn, wabi sabi… qualities that I value and that resonate with my old fashioned, elemental soul.
+Handmade, a bit worn, wabi sabi: qualities that I value and which resonate with my old fashioned, elemental soul.

 How do we nourish body and soul?
 With equal care… or casual, negligent disregard?

-Today at the wide kitchen counter where I work, my choice of late afternoon nibbles offers a definite nod to Spain.
+Today, atop the wide kitchen counter, my choice of late afternoon nibbles offers a definite nod to Spain.
 Standing in as very simple tapas, a dozen triangular slices of sheep’s milk Manchego (aged six months but disappointingly average in taste) are fanned across a small, handmade pottery plate.
 Alas that all the delectable olives I bought last week have already been eaten.
-Next to the cheese sits a shapely glass of crimson, velvety Rioja, “totally quaffable,” as a woman in my wine tasting classes years ago used to say.
-Instructions to ‘add wine’ in a recipe generally applies to the cook as well, I think.
+Next to the cheese sits a shapely wineglass of crimson, velvety Rioja, “totally quaffable,” as a woman in my wine tasting classes years ago used to say.
+Instructions to “add wine” in a recipe generally applies to the cook as well, I think.

-A jumble of local, organic green beans I purchased yesterday at the market, still satisfyingly fresh and crisp, is piled atop the counter.
-Alongside the rusty skinned potatoes, the beans’ emerald color is so compelling against the dark tiles that I almost want to stop my work and attempt to paint the scene (never mind that I would fail miserably).
-Sitting in a somewhat battered roasting tin from England, a free range chicken rests quietly, its plump legs demurely trussed together with a bit of kitchen string.
+A jumble of local, organic green beans I purchased yesterday at the market, still satisfyingly fresh and crisp, is piled on the countertop.
+Alongside the rusty skinned potatoes, the beans’ emerald color is so compelling against the dark tiles that I almost want to stop my work and attempt to paint the scene (never mind that I am not a painter and would fail miserably).
+Sitting in a somewhat battered roasting tin from England, a free-range chicken rests quietly, its plump legs demurely trussed together with a bit of kitchen string.
 I’ve massaged the innards with a mélange of coarse salt, chopped parsley and minced garlic, and rubbed the skin with Spanish olive oil, sprinkling it liberally with fine sea salt and herbes de Provence.
-To accompany this Mediterranean-style chicken, roasted herbed potatoes, and green beans, I have pounded and whisked a quivering bowl of pungent, garlicky aioli in a small mortar and pestle (the smaller of two I own, not ranked among my kitchen’s top 10 tools, though the larger one is).
+To accompany this Mediterranean-style chicken, roasted herbed potatoes, and green beans, I have pounded and whisked a quivering bowl of pungent, garlicky aioli in a small mortar and pestle (the smaller of two I own, not ranked among my kitchen’s top ten tools, though the larger green marble one is).